Inference-Time Decomposition of Activations (ITDA): A Scalable Approach to Interpreting Large Language Models: Abstract

 \section{Abstract}

-Sparse autoencoders (SAEs) are a popular method for decomposing Large Langage Models (LLM) activations into interpretable latents.
-However, due to their substantial training cost, most academic research uses open-source SAEs which are only available for a restricted set of models of up to 27B parameters.
-SAE latents are also learned from a dataset of activations, which means they do not transfer between models.
-Motivated by relative representation similarity measures, we introduce Inference-Time Decomposition of Activations (ITDA) models, an alternative method for decomposing language model activations.
-To train an ITDA, we greedily construct a dictionary of language model activations on a dataset of prompts, selecting those activations which were worst approximated by matching pursuit on the existing dictionary.
-ITDAs can be trained in just 1\% of the time required for SAEs, using 1\% of the data.
-This allowed us to train ITDAs on Llama-3.1 70B and 405B on a single consumer GPU.
-ITDAs can achieve similar reconstruction performance to SAEs on some target LLMs, but generally incur a performance penalty.
-However, ITDA dictionaries enable cross-model comparisons, and a simple Jaccard similarity index on ITDA dictionaries outperforms existing methods like CKA, SVCCA, and relative representation similarity metrics.
-ITDAs provide a cheap alternative to SAEs where computational resources are limited, or when cross model comparisons are necessary.
+Sparse Autoencoders (SAEs) are a popular method for decomposing Large Language Model (LLM) activations into interpretable latents, however they have a substantial training cost and SAEs learned on different models are not directly comparable.
+Motivated by relative representation similarity measures, we introduce Inference-Time Decomposition of Activation models (ITDAs).
+ITDAs are constructed by greedily sampling activations into a dictionary based on an error threshold on their matching pursuit reconstruction.
+ITDAs can be trained in 1\% of the time of SAEs, allowing us to cheaply train them on Llama-3.1 70B and 405B.
+ITDA dictionaries also enable cross-model comparisons, and outperform existing methods like CKA, SVCCA, and a relative representation method on a benchmark of representation similarity.
 Code available at \href{https://github.com/pleask/itda}{github.com/pleask/itda}.